javaparser/javaparser/readme.md

 ## Dependency Management

 The project binaries are available in Maven Central.
-Just add the following to your maven configuration or taylor to your own dependency management system.
+Just add the following to your maven configuration or tailor to your own dependency management system.

 Current 1.8 Release